 My classes tend to be small and are made up of those who might not feel confident in a yoga studio setting.
-I offer private yoga sessions which are focused on stress management and working with the parasympathetc nervous system to bring the body and mind into balance and overall health and wellness.
-I also bring yoga into the workplace, and love teaching chair yoga.
+I offer private yoga sessions which are focused on stress management and working with the parasympathetic nervous system to bring the body and mind into balance and overall health and wellness.
+I offer yoga for the workplace and teach both mat classes and chair yoga classes.

-Technical and Professional Writing, Nonprofit Management, Fundraising, Higher Education, Grant Management
+Technical and Professional Writing, Nonprofit Management, Development, Fundraising, Higher Education, Grant Management, Project Management

 I worked on behalf of low-income college students for 20 years, both in higher education and in nonprofit work.
-I watched so many overcome tremendous odds and achieve their academic goals and dreams.
-They continue to be a tremendous source of inspiration.
+I watched as many smart and driven individuals overcame tremendous odds and achieved their academic goals and dreams.
+Many keep in touch and they continue to inspire me.
 I am grateful to work with community and state leaders and philanthropists who are committed to making the world a better place.

-Yoga: E-RYT200, certified Chair Yoga Instructor (LVCY E-RYT200), member of International Yoga Therapists Association (IAYT) and Yoga Alliance (YA).
-I will finish RYT500 in April 2019.
+Yoga: RYT 500, Certified Chair Yoga Instructor (LVCY – RYT 500), member of International Yoga Therapists Association (IAYT) and Yoga Alliance (YA).